The over 65 population is growing exponentially in the US

 At our Pathfinders summit, in our session about the many innovating ways that health care providers are working to support older adults, Dr. Geeta Nayya shared how her own parents have learned to use technology and navigate our digital society even when some felt like they were too old to do so.

-At Papa, we are committed to ensuring that every member we work with of every race, ethnicity, socioeconomic status and age is treated with dignity.
+At Papa, we aim to combat ageism in healthcare by staying committed to ensuring that every member we work with of every race, ethnicity, socioeconomic status and age is treated with dignity.
 Papa Pals are in a unique position to get to know older adults up close and personal.
 They get to see firsthand these positive traits that so many older adults exhibit.
 They can become advocates against ageism (and racism and sexism), which will help make the world a better place.

 In addition, if someone feels hopeless about aging, they might be less likely to take positive steps toward sustaining good health—like exercising, taking their medication, or participating in social activities.